Hair

 • Changes in sex drive

-While changes to your hair’s texture, condition and thickness may pale in comparison to this long list of side effects, tackling hormonal hair loss can be one way to give you a much-needed mood and confidence boost during this challenging time.
+While you’re adjusting to this natural time of change, tackling hormonal hair loss might be one way to give you a much-needed mood and confidence boost during this challenging time.

 UNDERSTANDING HORMONE CHANGES IN MENOPAUSE